Older couple walking hand in hand on a city street, black and white

 ApoB still matters

-Particle count predicts events better than the cholesterol numbers most panels report.
+Particle count predicts cardiovascular events better than the cholesterol numbers most standard panels report.
 Worth knowing yours.

 03